Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

 - `a[0, :2, ..., np.newaxis]`: the `newaxis` is after an ellipsis, so the new
 axis is inserted at the end of the shape.
 The resulting shape is `(2, 4, 1)`.

-In general, in a tuple index, the axis that an index indices corresponds to its position in the tuple index, after removing any `newaxis` indices (equivalently, `newaxis` indices can be though of as adding new axes *after* the existing axes are indexed).
+In general, in a tuple index, the axis that each index indices corresponds to its position in the tuple index, after removing any `newaxis` indices (equivalently, `newaxis` indices can be though of as adding new axes *after* the existing axes are indexed).